luiul/statistics-meets-logistics/README.md

 # Statistics Meets Logistics

 The [course](https://www.statistik.tu-dortmund.de/2791.html) and the [material](https://moodle.tu-dortmund.de/enrol/index.php?id=22199) provided by the lecturer are in German.
 The documentation is in English.
-This repository documents our progress in preparation for the project and holds the project and its data.
+This repository documents our preparation for the project and holds the project and its data.

 # 📖 Description